epicodus-curriculum/react-full-stack/0ab_introduction_to_react_old.md

 ## What is React?
 ---

 What exactly is React?
+It's not an MVC like .NET or Rails.
 At its core, it's a **library** for developing the view layer.
 A library focuses on one piece of functionality and that's exactly what React does.
 It isn't concerned with the back-end of an application.
 Instead, it manages how user interfaces look and behave.

 React is also **highly dynamic**.
 This means it can handle views that need to change a lot.
 React allows us to quickly and dynamically update the UI without reloading pages.
 Any application or site that requires frequent updates is a great candidate for React.